clicknium/clicknium-docs/doc/api/python/uielement/save_to_image.md

     &emsp;**image_file[Required]**: str
         &emsp;&emsp; file path to save image
     &emsp;**img_width**: int
         &emsp;&emsp; image width.
-When default is 0, target element's screenshot real width will be uesed.
+When default is 0, the screenshot of the target element's real width will be used.
     &emsp;**img_height**: int
         &emsp;&emsp; image height.
-When default is 0, target element's screenshot real height will be used.
+When default is 0, the screenshot of the target element's real height will be used.
     &emsp;**xoffset**:  int
         &emsp;&emsp; offset of X-Axis, When default is 0, it means no offset.
     &emsp;**yoffset**: int